-Medical Need - FSD.
-FSD is a multifactorial condition that has anatomical, physiological, medical, psychological and social components, and is defined as persistent or recurring problems during one or more of the stages of sexual response with associated distress.
-FSD has a significant impact on a patient's self-image, relationships and general well-being.
-FSD includes four disorders, hypoactive sexual desire disorder, female sexual arousal disorder, sexual pain disorder and orgasmic disorder.
+Medical Need - HSDD.
 Hypoactive sexual desire disorder, either with or without arousal difficulties, is the largest single category of FSD.
-To establish a diagnosis of FSD, these syndromes must be associated with personal distress, as determined by the affected women.
-The 2006 PRESIDE (Prevalence of Female Sexual Problems Associated with Distress and Determinants of Treatment Seeking) study, a cross-sectional, population-based survey of 31,581 female adult respondents in the United States published in 2008 in the journal Obstetrics &
+Female sexual dysfunction is a multifactorial condition that has anatomical, physiological, medical, psychological and social components, and is defined as persistent or recurring problems during one or more of the stages of sexual response with associated distress.
+HSDD has a significant impact on a patient's self-image, relationships and general well-being.
+The 2006 PRESIDE (Prevalence of Female Sexual Problems Associated with Distress and Determinants of Treatment Seeking) study, a cross-sectional, population-based survey of 31,581 female adult respondents in the United States published in 2008 in the journal Obstetrics & Gynecology, found that approximately 22% of women reported a sexual problem and 11% were women with HSDD.
+Based on the number of premenopausal women with primary HSDD is at least 5.1 million women.